How to wash your heated socks

 Step 4

-Choose the hand wash cycle of your washing machine.
-Your washing machine’s hand wash programme is always set at 30 degrees and at a maximum speed of 600.
+Choose the hand wash cycle on your washing machine.
+This programme is usually set to 30°C and a maximum spin speed of 600 rpm.

 Step 5